Samantha Lane

-Samantha Jane Lane (born 5 June 1979) is an Australian AFL and sports writer for The Age newspaper, television and radio personality and daughter of veteran journalist and commentator Tim Lane.
-She was a panellist on Before The Game on Network Ten for over a decade.
+Samantha Lane is an Australian sports journalist.
+Specialising in the Australian Football League (AFL), she also wrote on a range of other sports for The Age, and was a panellist on Before The Game (about AFL) on Network Ten for over a decade.
+She is the daughter of veteran journalist and commentator Tim Lane.

-Lane was a footy fanatic even during secondary education at St Michael's Grammar School where she had a keen interest in sport as well as aerobics and drama and began writing about Australian Rules Football while completing a Bachelor of Arts and language degree in French at Melbourne University.
-She now has experience across all major media—print, online, television and radio—as well as public speaking engagements.

 Journalism

 Lane started out writing for the Carlton Football Club monthly magazine and writing reports for the AFL website.

-Lane is a sports writer with The Age newspaper in Melbourne.
-She joined The Sunday Age sports team in 2005 before crossing to the weekday Age in 2007.
-Although well known as a football journalist, she also covers other major sporting events for the paper, including the Australian Open tennis, Commonwealth Games and Olympic Games.

-In 2018 she released a book called roar.
+Lane wrote articles on a range of sports for The Age newspaper until 2020.

 Television

 Lane was a panellist on Network Ten's Before the Game AFL panel show from 2003 until leaving at the end of the 2012 football season.
 She also made regular contributions on Melbourne community radio station Triple R.

 In 2013, Lane joined the Seven Network for its Saturday night AFL coverage.

-Lane is also a cast member of the ABC Television documentary series Agony Aunts and The Agony of Life.
+Lane was a cast member of the ABC Television documentary series Agony Aunts and The Agony of Life.

-2017–present.
-She has been one of the hosts for Channel 7's AFL women’s coverage.